Gloridust/Gloridust/README.md

   > **Rabindranath Tagore** | **Stray Birds**
 </div>

-> "In the moon thou sendest thy love letters to me,"
->
-> said the night to the sun.
->
-> "I leave my answers in tears upon the grass."

-> Rabindranath Tagore | Stray Birds

 ## About Me

 - **Languages Spoken**: 🇨🇳 Fluent in Mandarin and English.
 Currently learning French and Japanese.